These rules refer to specific game rules or clarifications to rules in this campaign.

 When you roll a natural 1 on an attack roll, you are subject to a critical miss.
-On a critical miss, your turn ends and something crappy may happen per DM option.
+On a critical miss, your attack automatically misses, your turn ends and something crappy may happen per DM option.
+When you roll a natural 1 on a saving throw, you are subject to a critical save failure.
+On a critical save failure, your saving throw automatically fails and something crappy may happen per DM option.

-Outside of combat, a roll of a natural 20 indicates automatic success (as long as the action was not utterly impossible) and can result in something truly awesome happening per DM option.
-Outside of combat, a roll of a natural 1 indicates automatic failure and can result in something truly crappy happening per DM option.
+A roll of a natural 20 on an ability, skill check, etc. indicates automatic success (as long as the action was not utterly impossible) and can result in something truly awesome happening per DM option.
+A roll of a natural 1 on an ability, skill check, etc. indicates automatic failure and can result in something truly crappy happening per DM option.

 Scrolls of Protection